Deadlydav/EZ-STL-Cataloger/README.md

  4. (Optional) If installation.py does not run correctly, manually install dependencies:
      ```bash
     pip install -r requirements.txt

 Usage

     python main.py

+make sure all the other script are in the same document a .exe or individual script is on the way

   Using the GUI
   1. Input Folder Selection: Browse and select the folder containing STL/OBJ files or archives.
   2. Script Configuration: